E-Commerce | 2. November 2021

 With less than four weeks to go, it’s that time again – Black Friday is just around the corner.
-In a four-part series, we’ll take a closer look at what it’s all about and why these days are especially important for e-commerce merchants.
+In a four-part series, we’ll have a closer look at what it’s all about and why these days are crucial for e-commerce merchants.
 Let’s start with a little review.

 How it all began

-When you think of Black Friday, the first images that pop into your head are usually those of American department stores that trigger a real buying mania among their customers with mega special offers.
-Huge queues, tumultuous conditions and the big fight for the best deals.
-And that’s exactly how it all started.
+When you think of Black Friday, the first images that pop into your head are those of American department stores that trigger a real buying mania among their customers with mega-special offers.
+Massive queues, tumultuous conditions and the big fight for the best deals.
+And that’s precisely how it all started.

-Thanksgiving is one of the few holidays in the USA and is always celebrated on the last Thursday in the month of November.
+Thanksgiving is one of the few holidays in the USA and is always celebrated on the last Thursday in November.
 Black Friday follows directly after and is used as a bridge day by almost every American.
-This long family weekend is traditionally the first day of Christmas shopping and merchants offered more and more special deals for this strong sales day to set themselves apart from other sellers.
+This extended family weekend is traditionally the first day of Christmas shopping, and merchants offer more and more special deals for this strong sales day to set themselves apart from other sellers.
 Black Friday was born.
-Black originally resulted from “black figures” that retailers wrote on this day.
+Black initially resulted from “black figures”, retailers wrote on this day.

 Black Friday in Germany

-Gradually, the Black Friday wave spilled over into other industrialised nations.
+Gradually, the Black Friday wave spills over into other industrialised nations.
 It has been popular in Germany since 2013.
 Large American companies such as Apple made it known in this country.
-However, it is used more as an online shopping promotion and has developed rapidly in recent years.
+However, it is used more as an online shopping promotion and has developed rapidly recently.
 According to payment provider Klarna, 64% more sales are made on Black Friday than on a usual Friday.
-But do these supposed bargains really deliver what they promise?
-The consumer protection association has been keeping an eye on them for a long time and criticises above all the “recommended retail price”, which is often used as a basis but does not correspond to the final market price of the products.
-A super discount of 50-60% is then quickly relativised to 10-20%.
-In addition, merchants often make use of dynamic pricing, which is an important pricing instrument for them.
+But do these supposed bargains deliver what they promise?
+The Consumer Protection Association has been watching them for a long time and criticises, above all, the “recommended retail price”, which is often used as a basis but does not correspond to the final market price of the products.
+A 50-60% super discount is then quickly relativised to 10-20%.
+In addition, merchants frequently use dynamic pricing, a vital pricing instrument.

 Dynamic Pricing